BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

 ---
 icon: octicons/question-16
 tags:
   - Conditions-Tutorial
 ---
-Now that you know the basics of conversations, events and objectives we can move on to the conditions part.
+Now that you know how to give the player tasks using objectives, it is time to learn about conditions.
-Conditions allow you to nearly do everything you want.
-From a simple inventory check if the player has the right item amount to have multiply answers in a conversation based on the time of the day.
-As the name "condition" suggests, it is possible to attach conditions to any conversation, event or objective.
+These are another essential building blog of quests as they allow you to create different outcomes based on the player's actions.
+This works by attaching conditions to any conversation, event or objective.
-A condition can be either true or false!
+For example, you could have a conversation option that is only available if the player has a certain item in their inventory.

 In this tutorial you will learn how to create and use conditions!

 <div class="grid" markdown>